HALLauncher/hal/README.md

 # **H**oi4 **A**lternative **L**oader (HAL)
-My attem to create alternative loader for [Hearts of Iron IV](https://store.steampowered.com/app/394360/Hearts_of_Iron_IV/)
+My attem to create alternative loader for [Hearts of Iron IV](https://store.steampowered.com/app/394360/Hearts_of_Iron_IV/) and other paradox games
-<br>Written in rust with tauri framework

 # Build and Run